spacekaila/McFACTS/README.md

 $ python mcfacts_sim.py --galaxy_num 10 --fname-ini ./recipes/model_choice_old.ini --fname-log out.log --seed 3456789012
 ```

-Our default inputs are located `./recipes/model_choice_old.ini`.
-Edit this file or create your own `model_choice.ini` file with your own inputs.
+Our default inputs are located at `./recipes/model_choice_old.ini`.
+Edit this file or create your own `model_choice.ini` file with different inputs.

 To use a different ini file, replace the file path after the `--fname-ini` argument.